BigRedT/cnote-cli/README.md

   --help  Show this message and exit.

 Commands:
-  date       Prints the current date new        Create a new note newday     Create a new note for a specific date quick      Add a quick note to today's note rmdays     Remove the symlinks for today, yesterday, and tomorrow today      Create a new note for today tomorrow   Create a new note for tomorrow vscode     Open the notes directory in VSCode yesterday  Create a new note for yesterday zed        Open the notes directory in Zed
+  date         Prints the current date log          Create daily log log-meeting  Create meeting log log-project  Create project log new          Create a new note newday       Create a new note for a specific date quick        Add a quick note to today's note rmdays       Remove the symlinks for today, yesterday, and tomorrow today        Create a new note for today tomorrow     Create a new note for tomorrow vscode       Open the notes directory in VSCode yesterday    Create a new note for yesterday zed          Open the notes directory in Zed
 ```

 See the Usage section below for more details.